 When comparing the cost of a repair versus a replacement, some experts recommend replacing your heat pump when repair costs exceed 50% of the cost of a replacement.
 But for older systems that have exceeded 75% of their life expectancy, you should consider purchasing a new unit once repair costs exceed one-third of the replacement cost.

-Can You Get One More Year Out of Your Heat Pump?
-Two?
+How Many More Years Can You Get Out of Your Heat Pump?

 As your heat pump ages, and you hope that it hangs on for another year or two, your energy bills will probably start to climb.
 Your system is older and less efficient, but it might not have a serious mechanical issue.